jgkaplan/whitespaceTranspiler/README.md

 WSC is a transpiler from a readable programming language to the esoteric language [Whitespace](https://esolangs.org/wiki/Whitespace).
 Built with OCaml.

+NOTE: This does not run whitespace programs; it generates them.

 ## Installation

 Install [OCaml](http://ocaml.org/) and opam.